mrocklin/mrocklin.github.io/_sources/feedback.md.txt

 Example
 -------

-Let's talk about bad/ok/good feedback by reviewing the following simple code.
+In this example we see some simple proposed code below, and then consider bad/ok/good feedback on that code.

+**Proposed code**

 ```python
 x = 0